XVincentX/vncz/cv.md

 as well as create totally new ones for our purposes, among these: **create-react-app**, **Visual Studio Code**, **Emscritpen** and so on.

-I've kicked off and created multiple key features for the product, such as the [Attributes Kit](https://github.com/apiaryio/attributes-kit) as well as the [Console Proxy](https://github.com/apiaryio/console-proxy).
+I've kicked off and created multiple key features for the product, such as the **MSON** rendering via the [Attributes Kit](https://github.com/apiaryio/attributes-kit) as well as the [Console Proxy](https://github.com/apiaryio/console-proxy).
 I'm also author of some [documentation pages](https://help.apiary.io/tools/browser-jsagent/) for the product.

 While most of the code was **CoffeScript**, we slowly moved to **ES6** for all new libraries.